File A Report

 The RRC will offer to meet with you in person, talk by phone or video call, or communicate by email.
 You may bring a support person with you to make the report (such as the Gender Violence Services Coordinators).
 You are not required to share information with the RRC, but information is helpful to explore your available options.
 The RRC will ask you questions to determine what help they can provide, but you can decline to answer the questions.
 You can share as much information as you are comfortable.
 You do not have to decide what course of action you are seeking at the time the report is made.
 The RRC will talk with you about how the EOC can respond to the incident, facilitate exploring and explaining your options through the EOC, and will help to get you connected to resources and support.
 You are encouraged to ask the RRC any questions you have about the process and share any concerns you have about your living, working, and learning environment.

 You are welcome to bring writing materials with you to all conversations with the EOC, and you are encouraged to take notes and document answers to your questions.
 Please let the RRC know if you need any accommodations for your meeting (virtually or in person).

 Visit EOC’s FAQ page to review answers to frequently asked questions about reporting to the university.

 The EOC has three Report and Response Coordinators (RRCs) who will talk with anyone interested in reporting to the university or exploring available options and support.
 It is your choice how much information to share when you meet with an RRC.
 The RRCs report directly to Rebecca Gibson (she/her), Director of Report and Response.
-All staff in the EOC are managed by Elizabeth Hall (she/her), Associate Vice Chancellor for Equal Opportunity and Compliance.
+All staff in the EOC are managed by Elizabeth Hall (she/her), Associate Vice Chancellor for Equal Opportunity and Compliance/Title IX Coordinator.
 These staff members are housed in the EOC.

 An anonymous report means the information you share does not identify you by name or through the details of the information.
 Anonymous reports are different from confidential reports.
 Confidential means identifying information is known but will not be shared without your consent.
 Anonymous means your identity is not known.